emqx/emqx-docs/en_US/dashboard/authz.md

 #### Built-in Database

-For using the built-in database for authorization, there is no need to configure parameters, and just configure permission rules in the users page after successful creation.
+For using the built-in database for authorization, there is no need to configure parameters, and just configure permission rules in the users' page after successful creation.

 #### External Database

-If you use an external database, you need to configure the address of the database you can access, the database name, the username and password, and fill in the SQL statements or other query statements on how to get the authorization data from the database.
+If you use an external database, you need to configure the address of the database you can access, the database name, the username, and the password, and fill in the SQL statements or other query statements on how to get the authorization data from the database.
 When publishing and subscribing, the authorization data will be queried from the database to determine whether the permission rules can be passed.
 Take MySQL as an example:

 ![image](./assets/authz-mysql-config.png)